Health Fitness House

 Balanced Diet

-Aim for a balanced diet while following a low-calorie diet to safeguard you are not missing out on the right vitamins.
-Don’t fall into the trap of intent too much on calorie counts and missing out on nutrients from essential food groups such as fruit and vegetables.
+Intention for a balanced diet while following a low-calorie diet to ensure you are not lost out on the right vitamins.
+Don’t fall into the trap of concentrating too much on calorie counts and missing out on nutrients from vital food groups such as fruit and vegetables unless extra limits are practical.

-Unless additional restrictions are applied.
-A low-calorie diet will usually allow enough room to intake a good range of vitamins and minerals from various food sources.
+A low-calorie diet typically allows enough room to intake a good range of vitamins and minerals from various food bases.
 A dietician can assist you in ensuring that your diet is well-balanced.

 Counting Calories